oddbird/css-sandbox/src/scope/cascade.md

 It provides authors with more control over the way a system is applied.

+Many projects keep specificity intentionally flat & low-weight when possible, meaning source-order currently takes precedence in most conflicts.
+That works because
+authors prefer to avoid conflicts in the first place -- something scope will help with.

+If specificity takes priority, it can continue to be used in much the same way as before (with `@layers` to add more customization) -- and proximity will begin to apply only in those situations where flat specificity and overlapping scopes allow a conflict.
+It provides a better fallback heuristic than source-order, without fundamentally changing the way specificity applies.

+I see the latter option
-I also think it's a better match to existing tools & conventions.
+as a much smoother path forward, and a better match with existing tools & conventions.

-### Lexical scope metaphors
+### Lexical scope comparisons

 Many programming languages (including Sass & JS) have a concept of _lexical scope_,